1 - 10 pounds

 Brook Trout is a small spirited and freshwater game fish that can easily be distinguished from other trout species by its unique colors.
-Eight states have named the native brook trout as the state fish.
-Salvelinus fontinalis is also called speckled trout and is a type of charr.
-It is similar to Splake or lake trout.
-These fish have wavy stripes on the back and the head, which also appear on dorsal, adipose and caudal fins.
-Brook trout has a milky brown belly and olive-green back with yellow spots.
+This fish has wavy stripes on the back and the head, which also appear on dorsal, adipose, and caudal fins.
+Brook trout has a milky brown belly and an olive-green back with yellow spots.
 The side has red or orange spots circled with blue.
-Pink lower fins have white and a black streak.
+Pink lower fins have a white and black streak.

-Depending on the habitat, these fish can grow from 8-24 inches and weigh about 1-9.5 pounds.
-In Ontario,
+Depending on the habitat, these fish can grow between 8-24 inches and weigh about 1-9.5 pounds.

-The Brook trout population is very intolerant to environmental changes and can be found in ponds, creeks, small rivers, streams, and lakes.
+The Brook trout population is very intolerant of environmental changes.
+They are found in ponds, creeks, small rivers, streams, and lakes.
 They prefer low temperatures below 68 °F and clean water.

 The spawning season begins in late fall and early winter.
-Female wild brook trout choose a suitable spot with loose gravelly bottoms and lays the fertilized eggs.
-The eggs are then covered with gravel until they hatch in spring, and move towards shallow water to find food and protection.
+Female Brook Trout choose a suitable spot with loose gravelly bottoms and lays the fertilized eggs.
+The eggs are then covered with gravel until they hatch in spring.
+Then, the juveniles move towards shallow water to find food and protection.

 Brook trout usually feeds on worms, leeches, minnows, crayfish, amphibians, and insects.
 Some larger Brook trout also prey on small fish, mice, voles, lemmings, and shrews.